OCA/stock-logistics-workflow/stock_route_sales_team/README.rst

 Stock Route Sales Teams
 =======================

-Allow to configure a Route according to a sales team.
+Allows to configure a Route according to a sales team.

- * An option on the Routes define if the route can be used on sales teams or not
+ * An option on the Routes defines if the route can be used on sales teams or not
  * A new option on a sales team allows to choose the Route to use for their sales (the procurements will use this route, except if